Engineering Technology Course Descriptions

 ETEC 200: Introduction to Composites

 Credits: 5.0General overview of composite materials and fabrication procedures.
-Covers composite constituents, material forms, mold design and development, ASTM standards, fabrication processes, composite applications, bonding, fastening, laminating, and finishing techniques.
-Prerequisite(s): Placement in MATH 087 or ETEC 150 or concurrent enrollment.
+Covers composite constituents, material forms, mold design and development, ASTM standards, fabrication processes, composite applications, bonding, fastening, laminating and finishing techniques.
+Prerequisite(s): Placement in MATH 81 or 87.

 Course Level Objectives